hemanth-devzone/LearnSphere_FullStack_LMS/README.md

 ---

 ## Acknowledgements

-- Thanks to all contributors for helping in the development of this platform.
+- Developed during internship at KodNest.

-- Special thanks to the Spring Boot and Thymeleaf communities for their excellent documentation and tools.
+- Thanks to Spring Boot and Thymeleaf communities.
-- Thanks to Razorpay for providing payment integration capabilities.
+- Razorpay for providing secure payment integration.
+- All contributors and mentors involved in the project journey.